 How do I find an RSS feed?

-In addition, an RSS feed can be identified with a universal symbol: .
+RSS feeds can also be identified with the universal symbol for RSS: .
 Most RSS symbols have an orange background, but the color may vary on the web site's design scheme.
 When you see the dot with the two arcs, clicking that (or right-clicking and selecting "Copy Link Address") will let you see the site's RSS feed.

 From there, you can either copy and paste the link to subscribe to the feed in the reader of your choice, or in the case of many web browsers, such as Internet Explorer, Mozilla Firefox, or Chrome, click a button to subscribe directly.
 However, a browser subscription is limited to the one computer with the browser.